R&D Project

 Summary of the project

-We will establish integrated research between mathematical studies with mathematical data analysis and modeling analysis, and experimental studies on interaction and control between organs.
-In particular, we develop DNB (Dynamical Network Biomarkers) theory and its complementary theory like spatio-temporal information transforming learning to detect the pre-disease states (Mebyo) and deviation from healthy states, respectively, at ultra-early timing before tipping points to disease states and propose methodology for Ultra-Early Medicine based on such ultra-early detection as well as treatments as control theory on physiological networks.
-The long-term purpose of this project is to realize a society equipped with ultra-early disease prediction and prevention systems by 2050.
+We will establish integrated research between mathematical studies with mathematical data analysis and modeling analysis, and experimental studies on physiological interaction and control between organs.
+In particular, we develop DNB (Dynamical Network Biomarkers) theory and its complementary theory & AI like spatiotemporal information transforming learning to detect the pre-disease states (Mebyo) and deviation from healthy states, respectively, at ultra-early timing before tipping points to disease states and propose methodology for Ultra-Early Medicine based on such ultra-early detection as well as treatments with control theory on physiological networks.
+The long-term purpose of this project is to realize a society equipped with ultra-early disease prediction and intervention systems by 2050.

 Milestone by year 2030

-Based on mathematical studies, we will develop methodology of network medicine to detect early warning signals of the diseases in the pre-disease states before they will really occur and to cure the imminent diseases before the onsets by network control.
+Based on mathematical & AI studies, we will develop methodology of network medicine to detect early warning signals of diseases in the pre-disease states before diseases will really occur and to cure imminent diseases before the onsets by network control.

 Milestone by year 2025

-We will develop methodology for detecting early warning signals of diseases in pre-disease states before the onsets by analyzing various data from the whole body on the basis of mathematical data analysis and mathematical modeling analysis.
+We will develop methodology for detecting early warning signals of diseases in pre-disease states before the onsets by analyzing various biological and medical data on the basis of mathematical data analysis and mathematical modeling analysis.

 R&D theme progress reports